NaluKit/nalu/README.md

 To speed up creating a Nalu project, the [Nalu Boot Starter Project Generator](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html) (which is also based on Nalu) can be used.
 The project generator will generate a Maven project, which can be imported to your preferred IDE and is ready to use.
 Run **mvn: devmode:** to start the generated project.

 Here are some notes about the project generator: [Nalu Project Generator](https://github.com/nalukit/gwt-boot-starter-nalu).

-## Notes
-Nalu is still in progress.
-Validation and documentation are not finished yet.In casse you find a bug, please open an issue or post it inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).

-## Known issues

-* documentation (in progress)

-* tests need to be improved (in progress)